 Generally, manufacturing and extraction sectors tend to have the worst start-up track records.
 This could be attributable to high capital outlay and strict compliance standards.
 It could also be a result of the high skill levels required to thrive in these industries.

 One could also argue that being a tax consultant is no cake walk, but service businesses tend to be started by individuals with domain expertise.
 Conversely, a lot of professionals would consider agriculture, but agriculture as a business requires relevant knowledge too.

 This is not to say you can’t have a successful SAAS business as a non-programer.
-It just means understand the risks your business is exposed to and prepare yourself accordingly as a leader.
+It just means understanding the risks your business is exposed to and preparing yourself accordingly as a leader.
 Failory took the time to outline industry failure rates and explore the potential pitfalls small businesses face.